DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 # Sheet List

-The first step is to select the SheetGen in the DiRootsOne menu and to choose the Sheet List tab.
+The first step is to select the SheetGen from the DiRootsOne menu and choose the Sheet List tab.
-On this page will show all existing sheets in the project.
+This page will show all sheets in the project.

 ```yaml
 # Note: